WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * <cite>[https://github.com/whatwg/html/issues/299]</cite> <blockquote><p>Allow 2dcontexts to use deeper color buffers</p></blockquote>
 * <cite>[https://bugs.chromium.org/p/chromium/issues/detail?id=425935]</cite> <blockquote><p>Wrong color profile with 2D canvas</p></blockquote>
 * Engineers from the Google Photos, Maps and Sheets teams have expressed a desire for canvases to become color managed.
-Particularly for the use case of resizing an imaging, using a canvas, prior to uploading it to the server, to save bandwidth.
+Particularly for the use case of resizing an image, using a canvas, prior to uploading it to the server, to save bandwidth.
 The problem is that the images retrieved from a canvas are in an undefined color space and no color space information is encoded by toDataURL or toBlob.

+## Background

+Color spaces are generally tuples of:
+* Chromaticity coordinates (X,Y in CIE 1931 space)
+  * Primaries (coords for 1.0 for each of R/G/B)
+  * White-point (coord for white)
+* Transfer function (often "gamma")

+Within the same chromaticity, 0.0 will always be min-brightness and 1.0 is max-brightness.
+However, because of the transfer function, 0.5 will not be the average physical brightness of 0.0 and 1.0.
+You can see this by making stripes of 1.0 and 0.0, and matching that pattern's brightness to a solid grey background.
+(On my machine, striped 0/1/0/1 appears equally bright as #ACACAC, or 0.67)

 ## Proposed Solution